New Guidelines for Treatment of Acute Musculoskeletal Pain to Avoid Use of Opioids

 This guideline was given a grade of a conditional recommendation with low-certainty evidence.

-Overall, the guidelines cautioned against the use of opioids for pain relief, except in certain situations.
+Overall, the guidelines cautioned against opioids for pain relief, except in certain situations.
 Instead, they supported the use of other pharmacological and non-pharmacological treatments.
 These alternatives to opioids showed pain relief in their systematic evidence review, and they have low or no risk of developing drug dependency or harmful side effects.
-These new guidelines, backed by evidence in their review, can guide physicians in treating pain without the use of harmful opioids and help further curb the opioid epidemic.
+These new guidelines, backed by evidence in their review, can guide physicians in treating pain without using dangerous opioids and help further curb the opioid epidemic.

 Pain relief is a big part of a healthcare provider’s job, and providing solutions that help reduce pain and improve patients’ quality of life is paramount.
 At Aspen Laser, we’re committed to helping healthcare providers offer non-pharmacological solutions for musculoskeletal pain relief through our high-power laser therapy systems.
 Click the link below to view our extensive content library of how laser therapy is helping relieve pain throughout the body.